-I’ve been wanting to make this for a long time and the opportunity presented itself when I had a whole lot of zucchini and tomatoes from a local farmers market.
+And the opportunity presented itself when I had a whole lot of zucchini and tomatoes from a local farmers market.
 (I always over buy at those markets).
 The entire operation was really quick and boy does it make a beautiful dish.
 I’d like to try it with sweet potatoes and somehow I want to add some jalapeño, I just haven’t figured out how yet!

 If you love summer veggie dishes – check out Fresh Bean Salad with Tomatoes and Feta!

 A delicious summer vegetable dish that is easy to make and beautiful!